Toxicology Rotation for Residents and Med Students

-At 10am, the students/residents will meet with the Toxicology Team including the fellows, pharmacy student, and faculty member.
-The Toxicology Team may see some of the cases at the bedside if they are at OHSU or DCH.
-If there are no inpatient consultations for the day, then the team meets in the conference room to discuss the active cases.
+At 9am, the students/residents meet with the Toxicology Team including the fellows, pharmacy student, and faculty member and go to OHSU or DCH to see bedside consultations.
+After consultations, the team meets in the conference room to discuss active Poison Center cases.
 The student/resident will be expected to know details about the medication/toxin, what type of medication, what it is used for, what its clinical effects are, and all treatment modalities.

-On Monday mornings, the team will participate in the Multi-State Toxicology Case Conference at 830am.
+On Mondays, the team will participate in the Multi-State Toxicology Case Conference at 1pm.
 Instructions on how to dial into this conference call are in the conference room.

 On Wednesday mornings, the students and residents on the rotation are invited to attend the Emergency Medicine Conference Day in DCH 11600.

 Every afternoon, there will be a didactic session.
 This will vary from a lecture from a faculty member to a chapter review to journal club.
 The schedule is posted in the Poison Center.